-After the two-hour limit, you will have to contact the app developer directly to find out if you’re eligible for a refund.
-If you’re struggling to sort the refund out with the developer, you can also contact Google’s support team who might be able to help move it forward.
+After 48 hours you will have to contact the app developer directly to find out if you’re eligible for a refund.

 You can only request a refund once for each app.
 If you decide to download it again, you won’t be able to claim another refund.